Being an effective Early Years practitioner and educator is a complex process.

 In order to do this, we need to remember that the curriculum doesn’t have to remain the same – it is something fluid and constantly developing.

-Children do not ‘finish’ the curriculum but continually add new knowledge and skills and critically deepen their understanding of what it all means to them.
+Children do not ‘finish’ the curriculum or complete the EYFS framework, but continually add new knowledge and skills and critically deepen their understanding of what it all means to them.
 That’s why children should apply their ‘ownership’ of the curriculum content and then use it to further their understanding.
 Our role then is to provide opportunities to support them where appropriate, challenge them where appropriate and constantly assess it so that progress is ensured.

 Our assessment of children will help us decide how and what this might be and in turn influence the pedagogy of how we can make it happen.